 Don’t talk to the property owner or the owner’s insurance company without consulting a lawyer.

 Standing by your side after a difficult injury

 Elk & Elk’s lawyers are especially knowledgeable about the nuances that accident-based lawsuits can present.
-We take on tough cases, including slip-and-fall claims.
+Our slip-and-fall attorneys in Dayton take on tough cases.
 Our legal team can evaluate the evidence in your case and provide effective representation and strategies.
-To arrange a free initial consultation, call 1-800-ELK-OHIO or email us.
+To arrange a free initial consultation, call (937) 401-2114 or email us.